martinbarge/sample-site-sml5202/js-basics.md

 </script>
 ```

-#### Explanation
+### Explanation

 <p>
-This code illustrates a highly useful JavaScript method for accessing the Document Object.
+This code illustrates a highly useful JavaScript method for accessing the Document Object.<br>
-JavaScript uses ‘dot syntax’ to access this: document.getElementById().innerHTML =
+JavaScript uses ‘dot syntax’ to access this: <br>
+<span style="font-family:font-family: Courier, monospace;">document.getElementById().innerHTML = </span><br>
-This is a JavaScript method for parsing the document in search of an HTML tag with the id “demo1”.
+This is a JavaScript method for parsing the document in search of an HTML tag with the id “demo1”.<br>
 Once the tag with ID “demo1” is located, whatever is placed after the = sign is displayed inside the &lt;p&gt; tag of the document.
-<strong>Exercise:</strong> Change the output message so that it reads, “Hello.
-How are you?”
 </p>

 <p><a href="https://www.w3schools.com/jsref/met_document_getelementbyid.asp">Reference for this script</a></p>